Nensh35/Async_Sync_FIFO_verilog/README.md

 "Implementation of Synchronous and Asynchronous FIFOs in Verilog, featuring 2-stage synchronizers and Gray code conversion for Clock Domain Crossing (CDC) management."

 ## Project Overview
-Implementation of Synchronous and Asynchronous FIFOs in Verilog, designed for reliable data transfer between clock domains.
+Implementation of Synchronous and Asynchronous FIFOs in Verilog, designed for reliable data transfer between different clock domains.

 ## Features
     Dual-Clock Support:** Asynchronous FIFO handling for disparate clock frequencies.